 Contains dairy (Greek yogurt) Contains tree nuts (pine nuts) Contains gluten if using wheat crackers use gluten-free options if needed Always check product labels for hidden allergens

-Pin It This mezze board is a delightful and wholesome addition to any winter gathering.
+This mezze board is a delightful and wholesome addition to any winter gathering.

 Recipe FAQs